 Athleticism has been woven into Sarah’s identity from a very young age.
 “I started dancing at age four and was going to ballet seven times a week by the time I was 10,” she said.
 By her late 30s, Sarah started noticing changes in her ability to maintain muscle mass and in her recovery time following exercise.
 “You realize as you’re getting older, you change and your body just needs different things.”

 The first thing I do every morning without fail is to make a tea with fresh turmeric root, blended with ghee and cracked pepper.
 That’s also when I take my Basis.
 I take it in the morning because it’s just easier for me to remember.
 I also practice Ashtanga for about two hours every morning.

 I first heard about Basis through the medical industry.
 Someone in my circle mentioned the research on Basis and then I independently started to get curious and follow the science.

 In medicine, there’s either this push to band-aid a problem after it’s occurred or heroic attempts to keep people living longer but not necessarily better—and I think both of those approaches are totally wrong.
-I think making sure people are healthy so that they don’t get sick in the first place and maintaining balance is a much more of a sustainable approach to healthcare.
+I think making sure people are healthy in the first place and maintaining balance is a much more of a sustainable approach to healthcare.